Karaganda railway station: History

-In 1969, a bus station was built next to the railway station which a large urban transport hub was formed.
+In 1969, a bus station was built next to the railway station, where a large urban transport hub was formed.

 In 2018, the reconstruction of the railway passenger terminal began.
-It provides for the construction of a new two-story building to serve passengers, while the area and capacity of the complex will almost double.
+The project provided for the construction of a new two-story building to serve passengers, while the area and capacity of the complex will almost double.
 The next stage should be the reconstruction of the historic building while preserving the 1950's style architectural elements.
 It is planned that the new building will be built in the same architectural style as the old one.

 On 26 March 2019, the railway station building was temporarily closed for reconstruction.
 During that period, passengers were served in the building of the bus station and on the platform.